xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

     - lambda functions, IILEs
 - Everything is an expression
     - Functional programming
-- No explicit return, last evaludated expression is the result
+- No explicit return; last evaluated expression is the result
-    - Impreative programming
+    - Imperative programming
 - First-class functions: assgin to variables, pass as arguments, return as values
     - Namespaces and modules
 - Static scope: all functions are closures